Alex Barnett (cricketer)

 Alexander Anthony Barnett (born 11 September 1970) is a former English cricketer.
 Barnett was a right-handed batsman who bowled slow left-arm orthodox.
-He was born at Málaga in Spain.
+He was born at Málaga, Spain.

 Cricket career

-He represented Middlesex, Lancashire and Surrey.
+He represented teams in Middlesex, Lancashire and Surrey.
 In 50 first-class matches between 1988 and 1994, he took 113 wickets at an average of 45.93.
 He also played club cricket for Hampstead.